wcarc-on/wcarc-site/programs.md

 ## WCARC June VHF Contest Expeditions to FN04 (2008-2013)

-From 2008 to 2013, many members of the WCARC embarked on a grid expedition to grid square FN04 near Grafton, Ontario, and set up a Field Day-type intalltion to compete in the annual
+From 2008 to 2013, many members of the WCARC embarked on a grid expedition to grid square FN04 near Grafton, Ontario, and set up a Field Day-type installation to compete in the annual
 ARRL June VHF Contest.
 Further information can be found in the pages below:

 * [Information and pictures from the 2008-2013 grid expeditions](extra.html)